Duel Mode: 1v1 Competitive Sudoku

 Is Duel or Battle Royale better for climbing the leaderboard?

 It depends on your consistency.
-Battle Royale offers larger rating swings per match, so strong players can climb faster.
+Larger modes like Battle Royale and Tournament put you against more opponents, so they offer bigger rating swings and strong players can climb faster.
 Duels offer smaller, more predictable changes, making them better for steady, incremental progress with less risk of big drops.
+All modes feed the same global rating.